SPREADER BEAMS

 Spreader beams are usually smaller, lighter, and less expensive to design and manufacture than a lifting beam.
 They can be a single piece or modular in design.

-I&I Sling is a premier supplier of Modulift spreader beams.
-Modulift Spreaders are versatile, lightweight and cost effective.
-The Modulift range of Spreader Beams have DNV type approval 2.22 for Spreader Beams up to 1000t.
+I&I Sling is a premier supplier of Caldwell® spreader beams.
+Caldwell Spreaders are versatile, lightweight and cost effective.
+The Caldwell range of Spreader Beams comply with ASME standards and have capacities up to 130 tons.

-Expertly engineered – key features of the Modulift design
+Expertly engineered – Key Features of the Caldwell Design

-Cost and weight of the rigging are important considerations when planning a lift, and therefore the Modulift Modular Spreader Beam is an ideal solution compared to other types of Spreader Beams:
+Cost and weight of the rigging are important considerations when planning a lift, and therefore the Caldwell Spreader Beam is an ideal solution compared to other types of Spreader Beams:

 Modular Spreader Beams are specifically for 2 point lifts, but several Spreader beams can easily be assembled in ‘Cascading Rigs’ to achieve more lifting points.
-Please contact your product advisor if you need assistance in selecting Spreader Beams for ‘Multi-Point’ lifts or see our Frames for Multi-Point Lifts page for further information.
+Please contact your product advisor if you need assistance in selecting Spreader Beams for ‘Multi-Point’ lifts.

 Knowing The Difference Between Spreader & Lifting Beams